opendatahub-io/ai-edge/README.md

-If you wish to develop and train different models, Jupyter notebooks provided by [Open Data Hub](https://opendatahub.io/) (ODH) or [Red Hat OpenShift Data Science](https://www.redhat.com/en/technologies/cloud-computing/openshift/openshift-data-science) (RHODS) can be used.
+If you wish to develop and train different models, Jupyter notebooks provided by [Open Data Hub](https://opendatahub.io/) (ODH) or [Red Hat OpenShift AI](https://www.redhat.com/en/technologies/cloud-computing/openshift/openshift-ai) can be used.
-To install ODH or RHODS operators, admin privileges in the OpenShift cluster are needed.
+To install ODH or OpenShift AI operators, admin privileges in the OpenShift cluster are needed.

 Working and deploying your own models might require bigger changes to the definition and configuration of the pipelines and ACM setup below,